ZgblKylin/KylinPluginFramework/README.md

 - **Light weight**: Only a single dll file.
 - **Dynamic load**: Load any QObject class to build your program architecture configuration file, just like building LEGO!
 - **No injection**: Any QObject classes could be supported with a single line of declaration like `Q_DECL_METATYPE`, you can write it anywhere before loading the object.
 So you could configure any QObject classes from 3-rd party library without any injection.
-- **EventBus**: Publish/Subscribe mechanism suppoted to decouple sender and receiver:
+- **EventBus**: Publish/Subscribe mechanism supported to decouple sender and receiver:
   - Better performance than signals&slots.
   - Easier to write than signals&slots.
   - Both synchronized and asynchronized events are supported, just like `Qt::DirectConnection` and `Qt::QueuedConnection`.